Apply to the Health Behavior Science and Promotion Ph.D Program

 Schedule and Deadlines

 Applications (all materials) for the HBS PhD Program will be reviewed on a rolling basis between January 15 and March 15 for admission to the program at the beginning of the following fall semester.
-Since application decisions will be made on a rolling basis within this timeframe (January 15th – March 15th), applicants are strongly advised to complete and submit applications as early as possible.
+Since application decisions will be made on a rolling basis within this time frame, applicants are strongly advised to complete and submit applications as early as possible.
 The materials required for the application to be considered complete are: application form, undergraduate/graduate transcripts, official GRE scores, three (or more) letters of recommendation, curriculum vitae, and a graduate application essay.
 Directions for the graduate application essay may be found on the University of Delaware’s graduate and professional education website.
 In addition, applicants should explain in the graduate application essay how their own research interests relate to those of at least two Health Behavior Science and Promotion faculty members.